TouK/nussknacker/docs/integration/DataTypingAndSchemasHandling.md

 is statically validated and typed on an ongoing basis.

-Additionally, we have to ensure that data provided to the sink (e.g. kafka topic with json or avro / http request with json) are valid against the schema and can be safely used at runtime.
+Additionally, we have to ensure that data provided to the sink (e.g. kafka topic with json or avro / http request with json) are valid against the sink schema and can be safely used at runtime.

 ## Validation and encoding

 As we can see above finally preparing data (e.g. kafka sink / response sink) is divided into two parts:

-* during validation on the Designer, the Typing Information is compared against schema
+* during validation on the Designer, the `Typing Information` is compared against the sink schema
-* encoding data at runtime
+* encoding data at runtime based on the data type, the data is converted to the internal representation expected by the sink

 Sometimes situations can happen that are not so obvious to handle, e.g. how we should pass and validate `Unknown` and `Union` types.